 Public toilets in Rome.
 Many Romans and Rome visitors organize to use a coffee break or a little lunch for a toilet visit.
 But if you are on sightseeing it is not always possible and because many street food shops do not offer sanitary facilities.

-Among the public toilets in Rome I consider the toilets in public places, in department stores and shops as well as in bars and restaurants.
-Read my practical information on where to find public toilets in Rome.
+Public toilets in Rome are on some squares, in department stores and shops as well as in bars and restaurants.
+Read our practical tipps on where to find public toilets in Rome.

 Public toilets of the municipality of Rome